parlad/AI_Agents/README.md

-# AI_Agents
+# Memory Distortion for Super Human AI
-this repo contains a practical implementation of AI agents
+Goal: introducing inverse to evolution for most evolutionary